 People often cringe at the thought of water that was once wastewater being treated and used as drinking water.
 However, in Tampa, Florida, voters will be deciding next year on whether to use reclaimed water as part of the city’s drinking water.
-Reclaimed water is highly treated wastewater that is often used as a replacement [...]
+Reclaimed water, also known as recycled water, is highly treated wastewater that is… read more

 At the beginning of April, Florida Governor Charlie Crist announced a dramatic change to the proposed plan to buy and restore a significant section of the Florida Everglades.
 Originially, the plan was to purchase 180,000 acres of the Everglades that is currently farmed by the United States Sugar Corporation for $1.34 billion.
 This was actually the follow up plan to the original plan of purchasing United States Sugar for $1.7 billion and taking over all the land they currently own.
 The new plan has cut back dramatically to 72,500 acres for $530 million.
 This huge cut in the area purchased is yet another effect of the current economic situation.
 The real question is what will happen to the Everglades now?